lucasldemello/react-zero-to-mastery-course/notes/lessons_74_to_x.md

 - Since components are always re-rendering, this is useful when we need one-time actions
 - Has a dependency array, which should contain the data that triggers the function to run automatically
 - Always present in asynchronous executions

+## Retrieving data with react

+- We'll need a set of resources to bring up data.
+- First, a local state to store the data (useState)
+- Make the API call only once (useEffect)
+- A way to make an asynchronous request (Fetch API)